cdinu/son-and-dad-writing-challenge/_posts/07-tudor.md

 ---
 day: 7
 author: Tudor
-challenge: "My father is afraid of the dark; I explain to my friends that this is something normal, so that they should laugh"
+challenge: "My father is afraid of the dark; I explain to my friends that this is something normal, so that they should not laugh"
 points: 0
 ---